JoeYuZhou/ironpython-stubs/README.md

 # To generate QuantConnect stubs.
 1. open ironstubs\default_settings.py.
-Edit "debug_" array (line 6-13) to point to your QC asembly location. (optional) edit "ASSEMBLIES" array (line 18-21) if you have other aseembly to include
+Edit "debug_" array (line 6-13) to point to your QC asembly location. (optional) edit "ASSEMBLIES" array (line 18-21) if you have other assembly to include
 2. open QCStubGenerator.bat.
 Edit line 1 to the local location where your downloaded/cloned this project.
 Edit line 2 to point to your iron python's "ipy.exe" location.
 3. delete existing QC stubs under release\stubs\QuantConnect folder.
 Or you can uncomment line 3 - 8 to do this in the batch.
 4. run QCStubGenerator.bat for a fresh generation